 How to get involved: email grants@impact100sj.org

-Skills & Experience Most Helpful: Ability to devote time and objectively review grant proposals; ability to attend three mandatory Focus Area Committee meetings and participate in group discussions regarding grant proposals.
-Desire to learn more about non-profits organizations by attending site visits are encouraged for all who are able but not mandatory.
+Committee members must have the ability to devote time to objectively review grant proposals, attend two mandatory Committee meetings and participate in group discussions regarding grant proposals.
+If you have a desire to learn more about non-profit organizations, you can attend site visits (optional).
 No grant review experience is required.
 No experience with budgets is required.

-Committee Co-Chairs: Irene Giman and Ronda Urkowitz
+Committee Chair: Ronda Urkowitz

 How to get involved: email smallgrants@impact100sj.org